Funfetti Dip

 This homemade Funfetti Dip tastes like cake batter without the addition of actual cake batter.
 (Yes, I love a lick or two of the batter after I’ve baked a cake, but dip that contains an entire box of cake mix?
 No, thanks.)

 Another thing I love about this dessert recipe is that it’s fun for the family.
-My daughters are obsessed with sprinkles, and this Funfetti Dip has made them so happy!
+My girls are obsessed with sprinkles, and this Funfetti Dip has made them so happy.
+It’s also fun to make with them, if that’s the type of adventure you would like to have with your kids.

-What you need to to make Funfetti Dip
+What you need to to make this recipe:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-In addition to these tools, you’ll need a few ingredients to make confetti dip from scratch:
+Here’s what you need to make confetti dip from scratch:

 Variations on Funfetti Dip